 Student track: Speramus is creating an online fundraising platform that uses a proprietary ranking system to match donors with individual support opportunities.
 Ryan Chan, a senior undergraduate at Brown University, CEO of the company, was the lead applicant.

-Student Track Winner: Siren Medical created a novel, low-cost technology for preserving living human tissue, which was expected to have broad applications in the medical field, including the preservation of amputated digits and limbs at the site of the accident for transport to a surgical facility The lead applicant was Mark Drew, a student at Rhode Island School of Design.
+Student track: Siren Medical created a novel, low-cost technology for preserving living human tissue, which was expected to have broad applications in the medical field, including the preservation of amputated digits and limbs at the site of the accident for transport to a surgical facility The lead applicant was Mark Drew, a student at Rhode Island School of Design.

 FarSounder, Inc., is marketing a revolutionary new capability in marine navigation that allows mariners to “see ahead” of the vessel underwater for a wide field of view: range, bearing, and depth.
 The lead applicant was James Miller and the company is based in Narragansett, RI.